Minglab-BUCT/LME/README.md

 This is a program for automatically constructing molecular models and prepare for first-principle computations by delaretive-programming input file and resources organized by it.

+> Full documents is on [GitHub Pages of this repository](https://minglab-buct.github.io/LME/lmers).

 ## Installation

 ### Software requirements